CiscoDevNet/sure/README.md

-# SDWAN-SURE
+# AURA-SDWAN (SURE)
-Cisco SDWAN SURE Command Line tool performs a total of 30 checks at different levels of the SDWAN overlay.
+Cisco AURA-SDWAN (SURE) Command Line tool performs a total of 30 checks at different levels of the SDWAN overlay.
 The purpose of the tool is to prevent potential failures and recommend corrective actions for a seamless upgrade process.
 The tool retrieves data using GET API Calls and show/shell commands.<br>

 The objective is to execute without impact the performance of the vManage or other devices.